 Our Aston office has become a flagship for new sustainable building technologies.
 In February 2015, we installed rainwater harvesting equipment at this site, enabling us to use rainwater for flushing toilets and reducing mains water costs.
 In June 2015, we completed the installation of solar photovoltaic panels on the roof, which complement the small solar thermal system already in place at this site.
 The panels have already generated over 58,000 kWh electricity enough to power 15 homes in the UK for one year (based on average annual domestic energy consumption).

-Our newly refurbished London Holborn office embraces modern, collaborative, activity-based working to the full.
+Our London Holborn office embraces modern, collaborative, activity-based working to the full.
 It also demonstrates excellence in sustainable and eco-friendly design with these factors being considered from the inception to the completion of the refurbishment.